Course Code: GES418

 All students entering Career Online High School must be at least 16 years of age prior to the first day of class and have successfully completed the 8th Grade at an accredited institution.
 Minors will be required to obtain parental consent to enrollment and acknowledgment of responsibility.

-Yes, because ed2go programs are online you never have to actually travel to the school.
+Yes, ed2go courses are online, so you never have to actually travel to the school.
 Most schools offer telephone or online registration.

-Upon successful completion of the program, you will be awarded a certificate of completion.
+Upon successful completion of the course, you will be awarded a Certificate of Completion.

-ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
-We don't provide direct job placement services, but our facilitators and career counselors will help you build your resume and are available to give advice on finding your first job.
-Facilitators will also be available to use as a professional reference upon completion of the program.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

-If you have questions that are not answered on our website, please feel free to contact us via LIVE chat (click the button toward the top of the page).
-If you are visiting us during non-business hours, please feel free to send us a question using the "Contact Us" form to the right.
-You may also call us at (855) 534-3690.
-We will answer your questions promptly.
+If you have questions that are not answered on our website, please feel free to contact us via LIVE CHAT or by calling us at (855) 520-6806.
+If you are visiting us during non-business hours, please feel free to send us a question using the Contact Us form.

-Once you are ready to start the program, our Registrar will analyze your transcripts and apply credits for any coursework you completed that fulfills our credit transfer requirements.
+Once you are ready to start the course, our Registrar will analyze your transcripts and apply credits for any coursework you completed that fulfills our credit transfer requirements.
 Elective credits do not apply since the electives we offer are needed for you to earn your career certification.
 Click here to download the transcript request form.

 To arm you with the tools you need to find a job, we will teach you to create essential documents such as your resume and a cover letter.

 A GED or General Equivalency Diploma requires you to pay for an exam.
 Preparing for the exam does not always provide you with the learning opportunities you could benefit from by completing coursework.
-Additionally, this program gives you the benefit of earning a career certificate.
+Additionally, this course gives you the benefit of earning a career certificate.
 We encourage you to make the decision that is right for you, so research all of your options.
 Also, ask friends, family, and employers what their opinion is!